epfl-ada/ada-2021-project-bsbv/README.md

 * A file entitled "climate_vecs.tsv"
 * A file entitled "climate_metadata.tsv"

-External libraries were used in order to make interactive plots:
+External libraries were used in order to make interactive plots.